 An auditioned ensemble open to all interested students.
 Class is dependent upon minimum enrollment.
-Prerequisite: Membership by audition.

 MUSIC 3198.
 PIANO ENSEMBLE.

 Required of all students with piano concentrations.
 Performance literature of all style periods.
 May be repeated for credit.
 Fall, odd years; Spring, even years.